Astrophysics (Index)About

 (Sometimes the equation is cited including π as an additional factor: this form produces the total energy per unit area of the black body per wavelength or frequency, i.e., the spectral flux density it produces.)

 Much of astrophysics uses the term intensity for the quantity of radiation emitted through a surface into a given solid angle, specific intensity being the intensity at a given wavelength or frequency.
-More common terms are radiance and spectral radiance.
+More common terms for these, in other sciences (including other astrophysics), are radiance and spectral radiance.

 (function,physics,EMR,black body)